I'm probably going to do it if they ever get around to doing the 66 gauge.

 The supplier is Rocketman Innovations.
 Wiring consists of connecting the + to Switched ignition circuit and ground for the neg.
 The new gauge will read centered at 12.5 volts and will read to the far left when off.
 Warranty for life, gauge face is restored and new movement is brand new air core style.

 April 23, 2013: After much work and frustration, I have decided to drop the 65-66 voltmeter project.
 The main component I was hoping to use is still not available with no release date in sight and I have not come up with another sellable P&P solution.
 The guys over on the Vintage Mustang Forum have used a SunPro aftermarket gauge in their dash; the thread about it is here: ammeter to voltmeter conversion

 1966 Mustang Convertible, Original Pony Car - Being restored

 1963 Corvette Convertible - Red/Black, LS3, Tremec 5 speed, R&P, 1996 Suspension

 1971 Volkswagen Karmann Ghia Convertible - Irish Green/Tan

-1969 Camaro Coupe X44 - Next Restoration Project
+1969 Camaro Coupe X44 - On Rotesserie - Next Restoration Project

 The AutoGuide.com network consists of the largest network of enthusiast-owned enthusiast-operated automotive communities.